 - Surgical oncologists use surgery to diagnose and treat cancer.
 They can do biopsies and remove An abnormal mass of tissue that results when cells divide more than they should or do not die when they should.
 A thoracic surgical oncologist specializes in surgeries on lung tumors and other tumors found inside the chest.

-Oncology nurses specialize in treating and caring for people who have cancer.
+Oncology nurses: specialize in treating and caring for cancer patients.
 They are often a major point of contact for patients and their families.

-Rehabilitation specialists, such as physical therapists, speech therapists, occupational therapists, and recreational therapists, help people live as independently as possible.
+Rehabilitation specialists: including physical therapists, speech therapists, occupational therapists, and recreational therapists, help patients live as independently as possible.

-Respiratory therapists are trained to evaluate and treat people who have breathing problems or other lung disorders.
+Respiratory therapists: evaluate and treat patients who have breathing problems or other lung disorders.

-Social workers are trained to talk with people and their families about emotional or physical needs, and to find them support services.
+Social workers: are trained to talk with patients and their families about emotional or physical needs and to find them support services.